 No doubt these kinds of experiences are invaluable for young minds.
 Director of Center Programs, Michelle Graves, said after the cooking demonstrations, “I spoke to a girl on her way out and she said to me, ‘I want to be a chef when I grow up and today I got to meet one!
 I got to see what they did and now I have my first recipe!’
 It’s really important that the girls see role models [who] are in the careers [we learn] about throughout the week.”

 At Compass USA sectors like Morrison, we take pride in our work but not just in the kitchen as a chef, café as a cashier, or patient room as a catering associate.
 We embrace our responsibility for community service and to empower members of the communities in which we serve.
 If your current job prevents you from being an active participant in your community or discourages community service programs, learn more about working with us.
-Check out opportunities to join the Morrison family.
+Check out available team member or management opportunities to join the Morrison family.

 The Girls Inc. movement started in New England during the Industrial Revolution as a response to the needs of a new working class.
 The organization inspires all girls to be strong, smart, and bold through direct service and advocacy.
 Their comprehensive approach to whole girl development equips girls to navigate gender, economic, and social barriers and grow up healthy, educated, and independent.
 If you would like to learn more about how to volunteer with Girls Inc. or make a donation to the organization, please visit their website.